microsoft/net-offloads/quic-encryption-offload.md

 QEO is orthogonal to USO and usable either with or without it: if USO is enabled, then the app can post multiple datagrams in a single send call; and if QEO is enabled, the datagram[s] are posted unencrypted.

 Windows documentation can be found [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/network/udp-segmentation-offload-uso-).
-MsQuic also supports the Linux equivalent ([GSO](https://www.kernel.org/doc/html/latest/networking/segmentation-offloads.html#generic-segmentation-offload)).
+MsQuic also uses the equivalent Linux API ([GSO](https://www.kernel.org/doc/html/latest/networking/segmentation-offloads.html#generic-segmentation-offload)).

 ## Linux API